What is Privilege?

-While the majority of countries in the world elect leaders by vote, there are 15 that still do not.
+While the majority of countries in the world elect leaders by vote, there are some that still do not.
 In some countries that do elect by vote, many have compulsory voting and fine people who fail to vote.
 In the U.S., voting is optional, a privilege we can choose to exercise or not.
 Voting is just one example of privilege that some people have, and others do not.

 A privilege is an advantage, allowance, benefit, birthright, entitlement, exemption, favor, freedom, immunity, liberty, or opportunity.
 It gives someone advantage over others and provides benefit to some or one that others don’t get.
 Privilege can also exempt someone from certain obligations and give them special access.

-A simple example of experiencing privilege comes from when my oldest son (about eight at the time) and I were traveling with my husband who had earned elite flying status because of how much he had flown the previous year.
+A simple example of experiencing privilege comes from when my oldest son (he was eight at the time) and I were traveling with my husband who had earned elite flying status because of how much he had flown the previous year.
 My husband’s privileged status gave us first class seating along with its accompanying advantages.
 Our son, who was an experienced business class flyer, expressed the feeling of privilege when right after he sat in his first-class seat he exclaimed, “Now this is flying.”

-Who is privileged?
+Who is Privileged?

 Prayer is a Privilege!